matgrand/tcv_eq/ideas.md

 - test training in sequence + seq optimized net arch like RNN, LSTM, Transf, Mamba. (also useful for project with Rigoni)
 - test with [%] error loss
+- train only Fx, Br, Bz just to be sure